AstroNewYork/AstroNewYork.github.io/_pages/about.md

 ---
 permalink: /
-title: "A Rhode Island Universe"
+title: "Astronomical Society of New York"
 excerpt: "Home"
 author_profile: true
 redirect_from: